IntuitionAmiga/MC64000/assembler/README.md

 ### Addressing Modes

-The following subset of 68020 style addressing modes are available for most instruction operands (examples of each are non-exhaustive):
+The following subset of 68020 inspired addressing modes are supported for MC64000.

-#### Integer Literal
+#### Integer Immediate

 An integer value is embedded in the bytecode stream.

 * _Valid for source operands only._
+* _Signed decimal and unsigned hexadecimal representations supported_.
 * _Operation size determines valid range for integer and number of bytes embedded._

 Examples: